Diocese of Southern Ohio

-The Episcopal Diocese of Southern Ohio is the diocese of the Episcopal Church in the United States of America with jurisdiction over 40 counties in southern Ohio.
+The Diocese of Southern Ohio is the diocese of the Episcopal Church with jurisdiction over 40 counties in southern Ohio, United States.
 It is one of 15 dioceses that make up the Province of the Midwest (Province 5).
 The offices of the Bishop of Southern Ohio and the cathedral, Christ Church Cathedral, are both located in downtown Cincinnati.

+In 2024, the diocese reported average Sunday attendance (ASA) of 4,601 persons, a decline from 6,605 in 2015.
+The most recent membership statistics (2023) showed 14,818 persons in 71 churches, a decrease from 19,619 in 2015.
+No membership statistics were reported in 2024 national parochial reports.

 History

 The Diocese of Southern Ohio was created from the Diocese of Ohio in 1875.
 The diocese's original cathedral, St. Paul Episcopal Cathedral, Cincinnati, was located in downtown Cincinnati but was demolished in 1937 due to structural problems.
 Thomas A. Jaggar became the first bishop in 1875.
 The see was vacant following the retirement of Thomas E. Breidenthal on November 29, 2020.

 Bishop Wayne Smith of Missouri was elected as the Provisional Bishop on July 17, 2021.

 Bishop Kristen Uffelman White, the current bishop, became the first female bishop of the Diocese of Southern Ohio on February 17, 2024.